CodingBanana

 What Happens Without Tags

-Say we want to write something about a fictional character called Nadia.
-Just plain text, no tags:
+Say we want to write something about Nadia.
+Just plain text, no tags at all.
+Type this into your editor and see what happens:

 The words are there on the screen.
-That means it is working.
-But take a closer look:
+Good.
+But take a closer look.

 Tags are written inside angle brackets like this: